 Are you a wool producer whose operation has been directly impacted by the coronavirus pandemic?
-USDA is implementing Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
+USDA is implementing updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
 This is part of a larger initiative to improve USDA pandemic assistance to producers.

 Wool is eligible for CFAP 2.

 CFAP 2 payments are available for eligible producers of wool, which is categorized as a sales commodity.
 Payment calculations will use a sales-based approach, where wool producers are paid based on five payment gradations associated with their 2019 sales.

 Payments for wool will be based on the producer’s 2019 sales of eligible commodities in a declining block format using the following payment factors, and will be equal to:

 - The amount of the producer’s eligible sales in calendar year 2019, multiplied by

 |2019 Sales Range||Percent Payment Factor for the Producer’s 2019 Sales

 of Eligible Commodities Falling in the Range